Pleasant Street incline: Decline

-On March 2, 1953, the City Point line was replaced by the 9 bus route.
+On March 2, 1953, the City Point line was replaced by the route bus.
 The tracks to Tremont Street, formerly connected to the west tracks of the portal, were realigned to the east tracks, allowing a bus transfer station to be built where the west tracks had been.
-The Tremont Street line was bustituted as the 43 route on November 20, 1961, and a streetcar shuttle started between the portal and Boylston, with transfers to the subway.
+The Tremont Street line was bustituted as route on November 20, 1961, and a streetcar shuttle started between the portal and Boylston, with transfers to the subway.
 This shuttle was short-lived, ending with closure of the portal on April 6, 1962.

 The Pleasant Street portal is now covered by Elliot Norton Park at the intersection of Tremont Street, Shawmut Avenue, and Oak Street West.

 Proposed reuse

 Silver Line Phase III alternatives.
 The Tremont Street alignment (yellow) would have reused the former streetcar tunnel for buses.

 Reuse of part of the tunnel for the Silver Line Phase III was briefly considered, but the narrow bore was found too small for the Silver Line buses which (unlike trolleys) are not fixed to their guideway.
 Plans for the Phase III tunnel were shifted further west to new alignments, then canceled due to questions over the project's cost-effectiveness.

 The 2003 Program for Mass Transportation included the possibility of converting the Washington Street section of the Silver Line to to light rail (as had originally been promised) using the abandoned southern section of the subway to connect to the central subway at Boylston.
 However, the Phase III tunnel and continued bus service was recommended instead.
 In 2012, the Roxbury-Dorchester-Mattapan Transit Needs Study recommended the conversion to light rail and reuse of the tunnel as a long-term project, with the additional possibility of extending the line down Blue Hill Avenue to Mattapan along the # route.